 - 1. Connect the Ethernet port of the management module to a 10/100 Mbps network (with access to a management station) or directly to a management station. - 2.
-Access and log on to the management module, as described in the BladeCenter Management Module User's Guide on the IBM BladeCenter Documentation CD.
-The management module provides the appropriate IP addresses for network access (see the applicable BladeCenter Installation and User's Guide publications on the IBM BladeCenter Documentation CD for more information). - 3.
-Select Management on the I/O Module Tasks menu on the left side of the BladeCenter Management Module window.
+Access and log on to the management module, as described in the BladeCenter Management Module User's Guide.
+The management module provides the appropriate IP addresses for network access (see the applicable BladeCenter Installation and User's Guide publications for more information). - 3.
+Select Configuration on the I/O Module Tasks menu on the left side of the BladeCenter Management Module window.
 See Figure 1-1.